karolholda/SQL-for-Data-Analysis/2 SQL Project for Data Analysis Pizzeria/README (2).md

 ### 🎯 Objectives
 - 🛠️ Build a robust database schema to support an e-commerce platform.
-- 🔥 Efficiently manage firefighting equipment inventory and product details.
+- 🔥 Efficiently manage restaurant equipment inventory and product details.
-- 👤 Enable user management, including customer and admin roles.
+- 👤 Enable user management, including workers roles
 - 📦 Process and store customer orders and their statuses.
 - 📈 Provide a foundation for analyzing sales and inventory data.